epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 simultaneously without stepping on each others toes.

-Lastly, pure Web apps (that is: JavaScript apps running on a standard browser) should be able to work with the API, do that if need be, the currency holder can use someone else's computer to access his/hers accounts.
+Lastly, pure Web apps (that is: JavaScript apps running on a standard browser) should be able to work with the API, so that if need be, the currency holder can use someone else's computer to access his/hers accounts.

 ## Authentication